mavgit1/mavgit1/README.md

 def get_current_status():
     motto = "learning about cool things. creating while at it."

-    # a mix of tools I use daily and technologies I am actively learning
+    # tools I use and technologies I am learning
     stack = [
         "python",
         "typescript",